jsmith1031/AdaBaby/README.md

 AdaBaby is a simplified Ada compiler made using coco framework

 # Introduction
-This simplified Ada95 compiler is built utilizing several frameworks to assist speedy construction, it has a simplified syntax with a custom parser, abstract symbol tree builder, tree walkers, and register allocator.
+This simplified Ada95 compiler is built utilizing several frameworks to assist speedy construction, it has a simplified grammar with a custom tokenizer, abstract symbol tree builder, tree walkers, and register allocator.

 # Scanner and Lexer